 How to hand out flyers effectively outside your shop

-Okay, let’s say you already have a shop in a pretty good location and you’re ready to start passing out flyers there.
+Okay, let’s say you already have a shop in a pretty good location and you’re ready to start handing out flyers there.
 It’s actually quite easy here because you already own the property, which means you have the right to do most anything you want.

-You will need to talk with the local authority however to make sure you can pass out flyers where you want.
+You will need to talk with the local authority however to make sure you can hand out flyers where you want.
 This is especially true if you’re close to the road or in some specific areas of town.
 You’ll want to communicate your intentions ahead of time.

 From there, pay attention to your goal.
 Do you want to bring in new people or are you only looking to target the people that are already coming into your store?
 If you’re only looking for those who were going to stop in anyway you can stand directly outside the door.